cloud-native-toolkit/cloud-native-toolkit-workshop/README.md

 - Select Pipeline from the Console and see the status of the Pipeline

+- WARNING: The pipeline might fail if using `https` for `git-url`, Go ahead and start the Pipeline and provide the git url using `http` instead of `https`

 - Select Pipeline Run

 - Verify that Pipeline Run completeled succesfully